 -ERROR: RECORDS CORRUPTED OR INCOMPLETE-

 (Sydarai, K. A. N.: This was discovered on a data crystal found with the prisoner, in a pocket.
-It seems to be some form of diary.
-It may prove useful.)
+It seems to be some form of life story, perhaps dictated to keep a record of her life.
+She may have been undergoing stress in her daily routines, and felt it necessary to vent to this data crystal.
+As such, it may prove useful.)

-My memory of my Imperial childhood is hazy at best, I'm afraid.
+Where to begin...
+I suppose one must start at the start.
 What I can remember is this; my name is Ryndarra Kirileth.
 My father, Lord Seshan Kirileth, is a member of the Sith Order, and my mother...
 I don't remember.
 I think she was some slave he kept around for his own personal entertainment.
 I doubt I was her only child, at the very least.
 But then again, maybe I was...
 I do remember him doting on me, indulging my seemingly every will, perhaps nursing me to power at an early age.
 I remember growing up on Dromund Kaas, the planet of constant rain.
 I remember a nanny who took care of me when father was out, or away, or off-planet, and I remember the guards who I used to play with.
 The guards in particular were nice to me...
 I remember them watching drilling every now and then, when I could get away from the nanny who would forever want me to practice my numbers or my letters in Aurebesh or Ancient Sith.
 It was so interesting to watch them fight each other, and it was even better when they used to spot me waving from the balcony, and then they'd do things to impress me, like marching up and down in perfect step!
 But I also remember the time when some associates of my father said that I'd have to go to Korriban soon.
-I think I was about five or six at the time - that's usually when the Sith send their children off to be taught - well, more like butchered, I guess - at Korriban Academy.
+I think I was about five or six at the time; that's usually when the Sith send their children off to be taught - well, more like butchered, if any stories are true - at Korriban Academy.

 I remember this so clearly it's unnerving.
-My father flew into a rage!
+My father shook his head and muttered something under his breath, and then, when they had left our home, he flew into a rage!
 By the Force, I'd never seen him so angry.
-He said that he'd never abandon me to the Academy, that he could have me trained by someone he knew!
+He said that he'd never abandon me to the Academy, that he could train me himself!
 I don't know why he said it, because he wasn't that strong in the Force, nor was he all that high in the Order, but he was adamant; I'd never see Korriban unless it was to be inducted.
 I don't know what the *rest* of the Sith Order would have made of that, mind... probably toss him out on his kiester and tell him to shape up or ship out.
 Or whatever it is the Sith do to those kinds of people.
 Probably not as nice as that, actually...
 But I never really did see Korriban, not with my own eyes.
 All I saw of it was from holo-vids and the like, never the actual planet.
 My father, apparently so keen to introduce me to the ways of the Sith, began to train me himself in physical exercises that I didn't really understand, or appreciate for that matter.
 He would work until I was sore and aching all over, and then make me work more, because he said that through pain came progress, and that pain and anger should fuel your energies.
 It was a real shock to the pampered life I'd led before.
 It took a while for the lessons to sink in... but they did, I think.
 The person who was supposed to train me in the ways of the Sith never arrived to the best of my knowledge.

 What he then did I'll never be able to explain.
 He took me, his only child that he actually gave half a credit about, to the front lines.
 He was anxious to prove himself to the higher-ups, I guess, and he took me along to this world that the Republic and Empire had been fighting over for months, I don't remember the name.
 (The planet was Berdan III. - Sydarai) But the planet had mostly been taken for the Empire, so he decided to take me there to show me what happened to those who opposed the Empire.
 Up the Imperials, and all that.
 So you can imagine his shock when the Republic launched a counter-offensive that ended up driving all the way back to the starting trench lines!
 That was when the Republic simultaneously struck at the Imperial command tower that my father and I were residing in, with a Republic commando team, no less.